goharbor/harbor/tests/testcases/Group7-Replication/7-23-Replication-verify-remote-cert.md

 # Environment:

 * This test requires at least two Harbor instances run and available.
-* The remote endpoint instance should configured to use https.
+* The remote endpoint instance should be configured to use https and the remote harbor instance is set up with self-signed certificate.

 # Test Steps: